Dual Licensed Tax Lawyer & CPA

 Only Attorney-Client Privilege Can Adequately Protect the Disclosures You Make When Seeking Tax Law Advice

-If you are accused of a tax crime or fear that the IRS or California tax agencies will come to view your noncompliance as a willful violation of the law, it is important that you only speak to a tax lawyer.
+If you are accused of a tax crime or fear that the IRS or California tax agencies will come to view your noncompliance as a willful violation of the law, it is important that you only speak to a local CPA tax lawyer.
 It is certainly true that there is some inherent appeal in going back to the original preparer and ordering them to, “fix it.”
 Unfortunately, during the course of this conversation, you may reveal certain facts or thoughts that hurt your chances at success in a subsequent audit or criminal tax proceeding.
 The reason why going back to the original preparer is a bad idea is two-fold.

-First, accountants and CPA rely on their reputation to attract clients.
+First, accountants and CPAs rely on their reputation to attract clients.
 They rely on their accountant certification to lawfully practice their trade.
 Thus, when an accountant faces the prospect that he or she made a potentially serious error and their license and reputation is on the line, their inclination may be to blame the client.
 They may claim that you failed to inform them of certain facts, provided false documents, or otherwise caused the issue.
 It is not uncommon for the original tax preparer or accountant to become Government Witness #1 against their former client.

 The second reason why making disclosures to an accountant can create major problems is that the accountant-client privilege is extremely weak.
 Even where it is recognized, it is not functional when legal proceedings are criminal in nature.
 Therefore, even if your accountant doesn’t want to reveal damaging admissions you made, he or she will be forced to if subpoenaed by the government.